Aryan-Jain-1710/Project-5-Sudoku-Solver/README.md

 # Sudoku Solver

-A simple terminal based sudoku solver that can solve any given sudoku with varying difficulties.
+A simple terminal-based sudoku solver that can solve any given sudoku with varying difficulties.
 It can also display the number of times the program ran to arrive at the solution while showing all permutations visually.

 ## Table of Contents